These are just some of the projects that the Sage Foundation is honored to support:

 He told people he’d do something he hated if they would sponsor him to do it – he would run.
 And not just a light jog every now and then – but a pledge to run 500k.
 Not all at once, of course.

-This was all to raise money for Cramlington Voluntary Youth Project (CVYP), a small charity that offers a range of opportunities to help young people in North East England.
+This was all to raise money for Cramlington Voluntary Youth Project (CVYP), a small charity that offers a range of opportunities to help young people in the North East of England.
 They provide safe and friendly services that meet the changing needs of young people of differing ages and abilities, working with around 250 young people every week.

 His family and friends weren’t sure about his plan.
 “I was confronted with a mixture of laughter and concern for my joints.”